Skip to content

 • Paper towels

-The gears in the caster module should be greased periodically for smooth operation and longevity.
-Each module contains 8 gears, make sure that grease is applied to all of them.
-Afterwards, wipe away any excess grease to prevent buildup.
+The gears in each caster module should be greased periodically for smooth operation and longevity.
+Each module contains 8 gears, make sure to apply grease to all of them.
+Afterwards, wipe away any excess to prevent buildup.

-Here is a video (4x speed) showing the lubrication process:
+Here is a video (4x speed) demonstrating the lubrication process: